 Next on the agenda: How to save money on a home inspection

 Having a home inspection is a very smart move for any prospective home buyer.
 But did you know that many buyers end up wasting money on home inspections that they should never have ordered in the first place?

 Follow the hotlink in the image above or at right to learn how you can spot common warning signs of structural and mechanical system problems at a home that make it a property you should steer clear of – without paying for a home inspection!

 Questions?
 Ask Warren Reynolds!

-Use the form below to send condo repair-responsibility questions to real estate broker and attorney Warren Reynolds.
+Use the form below to send condo questions to real estate broker and attorney Warren Reynolds.
 He’ll be happy to help you!

 (All Warren asks is that if you are already committed to working with another real estate agent to please have that agent answer your questions.)